CastielWong/Laboratory/Airflow/README.md

   - separate components out to individual modules
   - the most complicated and decoupled model, with two worker instances

-Run `docker-compose up -d` under corresponding directory to explore how Airflow works.
+To explore how Airflow works, make sure run `docker-compose up -d` under the corresponding directory.
+Otherwise, docker-compose may not be able to find the correct volume to map.

 Note that the time to scan the DAGs directory is set by `dag_dir_list_interval` in "${AIRFLOW_HOME}/airflow.cfg", for whose default is 300 seconds.